Azure-Samples/functions-dotnet-codercards/README.md

 ![Start external program settings](https://cloud.githubusercontent.com/assets/4260261/23055872/1d889b4e-f49d-11e6-9a58-42f42c9d02f3.png)

-## Publishing the project

-As of 2/22/17, the sample requires a pre-release package of the Azure Functions runtime.
-In **App Settings** for the Function App on Azure, set `FUNCTIONS_EXTENSION_VERSION` to `1.0.10765`.

 ## Running the demo

 1. Choose images that are **square** with a filename in the form `Name of person-Title of person.jpg`.
 The filename is parsed to produce text on the card.